silenteer/runrun/README.md

-# runrun
+# rr
 Run run is a cli to quickly test a library, either in typescript or js.
-Most of libraries don't expose a executable method to test in cli, and `runrun` is here to solve
+Most of libraries don't expose a executable method to test in cli, and `rr` is here to solve

 # getting started

-- Add `runrun` to dev dependencies like - `yarn install @silenteer/runrun`
+- Add `rr` to dev dependencies like - `yarn install @silenteer/run`
-- Can use `yarn runrun -h` to see options
+- Can use `yarn rr -h` to see options

 # Example

-- `yarn runrun ./index.ts` to call default export function without any parameters
+- `yarn rr ./index.ts` to call default export function without any parameters
-- `yarn runrun ./index.ts -m echo -a 'Hello world'` to call method `echo` of the export with `Hello world` as an argument.
+- `yarn rr ./index.ts --at echo -a 'Hello world'` to call method `echo` of the export with `Hello world` as an argument.
 Argument can be added multiple times
+- `yarn rr ./index.ts --at echo.start` to execute method start of the export of the `echo` instance

 # Argument data types
 Argument employs a simple syntax to determine data type.
 These are supported data types for argument